melisgl/try/README.md

 ```

 For easy access to the functionality of the keys `t`, `r` and `R`
-described in [Emacs Integration][4c86], you may want to bind them in all Slime buffers:
+described in [Emacs Integration][4c86], you may want give them a global binding:

 ```elisp
 (global-set-key (kbd "s-t t") 'mgl-try)